GeoscienceAustralia/ML-preprocessing/README.md

 ## Dependencies:

-Install the following after loading required modules (listed in the next section) on Gadi:
+Install the following module into user space (--user) after loading required modules (listed in the next section) on Gadi:
-* `pywavelts`:
+* `pywavelts, mpi4py, click`:

+  `pip3.7 install --user pywavelets`

-  Install as: `pip3.7 install pywavelets --user`
+  `pip3.7 install --user mpi4py click `

 There are no major additional dependencies other than the ones defined below, which are already available on Gadi.